Augsburg student finds the Twin Cities a ‘sweet spot’ for jazz

 Instructors are “constantly working to get students engaged with the professional circles,” he said.
 “You need to get out in front of the community because it’s such a joy to perform.”

-Jackson agreed that Augsburg musicians benefit from the College’s local network, which assists students in finding performance opportunities.
+Jackson agreed that Augsburg musicians benefit from the University’s local network, which assists students in finding performance opportunities.
 He describes each gig as a way to “express yourself in front of people who don’t know you, which is a good feeling if you’re on the path to becoming a musician.”

 Live performances and improv opportunities